Up until 2017, the procedure for getting a China Z visa to teach English was fairly straightforward.

 You had an interview via Skype and if the school decided to offer you the position (and you accepted it), the school would send you a medical form to take to your doctor.
 If you got the all clear, the school would then send you an official invitation letter which you would take to the Chinese Embassy in your country together with your passport.

-This would get you the Z visa.
+This would get you the China Z visa.

-New requirements for teaching in China
+New China Z visa requirements for teaching in China

-Step 1 – Get your certificates notarized
+Step 1 – Get your documents notarized

 The good news is that you don’t have to send your original certificates – the FCO accepts photocopies – so the risk of losing your original certificates in the post is eliminated.
+But your notarized DBS check must be the original.

 In the UK, the Consular Section of the Chinese Embassy is only open from 9am to 12 noon Monday to Friday.
-You will need to bring along your passport, a photocopy of your passport, the original copies of the certificates that have been legalized by the FCO plus one photocopy of each document and one photocopy of each apostille.
+You will need to bring along your passport, a photocopy of your passport, the original copies of the documents that have been legalized by the FCO plus one photocopy of each document and one photocopy of each apostille.

 If the name on your degree certificate is different to the one on your passport you will also need to make a statement before a solicitor that the two names belong to the same person.